Category | Controller

 Controller

-Written by chivey on July 5, 2026 Tags: Control
+Written by chivey on July 5, 2026 Tags: Controller

 I’m planning on a 144v pack voltage to use the Motor in the upper end of it range, giving us maximum power / acceleration potential, especially given the “brick” natural of the aerodynamic profile.